Guide for Editors

 - The originality of submissions and to be alert to redundant publication and plagiarism.

-- Editors can recommend to immediately reject a paper if the material does not meet the standard of The Journal of Engineering and Sustainable Development.
+- Editors can recommend immediately rejecting a paper if the material does not meet the standard of The Journal of Engineering and Sustainable Development.

 - Editors should not reverse a decision to accept a submission unless serious problems are identified with the submission.